Crisis at the Capitol: Human rights in the era of White American extremism

 Let us lower only the threshold for healing and listening.
 Let us do the hard work of understanding the real costs of our actions, to hold our leaders and ourselves to a higher standard.
 And let us build a democracy worthy of trust.

-Join HRFN for our LitTalks Worldwide series in which we discuss the global impact of the recent U.S. election.
-Hosted by HRFN and moderated by Mariano Aguirre, we are bringing together political thinkers, activists, and funders in regional dialogues Dec 2020 through April 2021.
+Join HRFN for our LitTalks: Global Politics and Philanthropy series in which we discuss the global impact of the recent U.S. election.
+Hosted by HRFN and moderated by Mariano Aguirre, we are bringing together political thinkers, activists, and funders in regional dialogues from Dec 2020 through April 2021.